icinganalysis/icinganalysis.github.io/content/comparisons_l32.md

 and look at the effects of using "corrected" angle of attack values in the analysis.

-The LEWICE ice shapes results in the IceVal database were apparently run with LEWICE version 3.2.2 (We will abbreviate that Database LEWICE shape).
+The LEWICE ice shapes results in the IceVal database were apparently run with LEWICE version 3.2.2 (We will abbreviate that as the Database LEWICE shape).
 The IceVal users guide is not explicit, other than "the latest version of the LEWICE ice shape prediction code".
 The 2008 LEWICE validation report was written at about the same time.
 It does not mention IceVal, but the validation report was for LEWICE version 3.2.2.